Arthelh/NCNF/summaries/sprint6.md

 Overall I'm a bit behind on this week due to other workload and I'll have to catch up this weekend

 # David
+As I spent way too many hours last week on the project, I had a lot of work to catch up with, so I didn't make any progress.

 # Eloi
 This week, I had to refactor the Private/Public event classes.
 We change our event model to Groups/Events and dropped the abstract class we made.
 As for Jérémie, this change impacted a lot of files, especially the test files.
 For that reason, I won't have a PR before the meeting but hopefully this week-end.
 Also managed to help Jérémie with the Database Service.